SharePoint/sp-dev-docs/docs/schema/fieldbind-element-workflowinfo.md

 ---
 title: FieldBind Element (WorkflowInfo)
-description: Outlines a definition, elements and attributes, an example and links for the FieldBind Element (WorkflowInfo) in Sharepoint.
+description: Outlines a definition, elements and attributes, an example and links for the FieldBind element (WorkflowInfo) in Sharepoint.
 manager: laurawi
 ms.date: 3/9/2015
 ms.audience: Developer